spekulatius/PHPScraper/websites/README.md

 ```

 ::: warning 404s
 If the intended URL isn't available an exception will be thrown.
-Make sure cover this case by wrapping your code in a try-catch block:
+Make sure to handle this case by wrapping your code in a try-catch block:

 ```php
 try {